Magnetic resonance

 • Experiments on gases, liquids and solids,

-• in the zero and earth magnetic field as well as in the highest and also pulsed fields,
+• in zero and earth magnetic fields as well as in highest and pulsed fields,

 • experimental development of hyperpolarization.